Headache High Blood Pressure-various aspects-

 In addition to increasing the pressure on the brain, the swelling can result in headaches-Headache High Blood Pressure, nausea, dizziness, weakness, confusion, seizures, and blurred vision.
 The majority of the time, symptoms that are treated to lower blood pressure result in an hour or less of improvement.

-According to the American Heart Association (AHA) Trusted Source, headaches are not often associated with high blood pressure unless the reading exceeds 180 or 120 millimetres of mercury (mm Hg).
+According to the American Heart Association (AHA) Trusted Source, headaches are not often associated with high blood pressure unless the reading exceeds 180 or 120 millimeters of mercury (mm Hg).
 It now qualifies as a hypertensive crisis, a medical emergency.

 Additionally, studies have examined the potential impact of chronic headaches on general heart health.